 This Macon, GA homeowner became concerned about his home's foundation after Hurricane Irma hit coastal Georgia in 2017.
 The storm brought water into his crawl space and damaged his previous vapor barrier, so he decided to do some research online to find a solution.
-He came across Lowcountry Basement Systems' website and spent some time reading some reviews and case studies.
+He came across Lowcountry Foundation Repair's website and spent some time reading some reviews and case studies.
 He was impressed by what he saw, so he called and scheduled an appointment with an inspector to receive a free estimate.

 Click the icons to see what our customers had to say.

 At Lowcountry Foundation Repair we are the local expert basement and crawl space repair contractor.
 Whether your home is experiencing foundation cracks, water in your crawl space or a damp basement, we are the trusted contractors to repair your home right the first time.

 For a FREE no-obligation basement waterproofing, foundation repair, crawl space repair estimate in Macon, GA, please fill out the form to the right and Lowcountry Foundation Repair will contact you shortly.

 Our company not only adheres to the highest basement, crawl space, foundation industry standards, but we also strive to be the industry leader in the home improvement related services we provide.

 Our contractors also use state-of-the-art products and technology designed to fix your home right the first time.
 Our company is the authorized Basement Systems dealer in Macon, GA.